 - I had to fly in a straight line.
 If I veered to the right, I had to shift my weight to the left to get back on course.
 If I veered to the left, I had to shift my weight to the right.

 During the the entire flight, I was constantly adjusting my speed and position (beginners tend to over-adjust their speeds compared to advanced fliers).
 I flew about 600 ft (183 m) down the sand dune at an altitude of about 5 to 10 ft (1.5 to 3 m).

 To land the hang glider, you have to stall it.
 As I approached the ground, I pushed the control bar as far out as I could.
 This tips the glider nose up, slows the glider down and eventually stalls it so you can land upright on your feet.

 Of course, not all beginners accomplish all of these tasks on the first try.
 It took me three flights to manage to take off, fly straight and land on my feet (On my first flight, I veered off to the right, landed on my abdomen and buried my wrist in the sand.).

 Experienced hang-glider pilots can take off from a slight slope or a steep mountain top and fly for hours.
 They look for micrometeorological changes to gain lift so that they can stay aloft.
 These changes include rising columns of hot air (thermals) found over places that take in plenty of sunlight, like sand or pavement.
 Often times, you can locate these currents by watching the birds, particularly seagulls or hawks.
 Pilots also look for updrafts of air deflected by ridges (ridge lifts) to provide additional lift.
 Upward currents of air between two mountain ridges, called wave currents, can provide additional lift as well.
 An experienced pilot tries to avoid turbulent air, which can slow the glider and cause it to tumble, and such obstacles as power lines and tall structures.

-For more information on hang gliding and related topics, check out the links on the next page.
+For more information on hang gliding and related topics, check out the links below.